 Here is my first port of call no matter where I’m going to I start by looking at these sites for ideas:

 - Hostel World – A reliable platform for reviews and bookings

 - Booking – Great for discounts on accommodation

 - World Nomads – Travel insurance market leaders

 - Get your Guide – My go-to site for cultural tours

 As you begin to refine your Argentina itinerary you’ll have a better idea of the landmarks and accommodation you’ll visit.

-Time is of the essence when backpacking and the idea are to put yourself in the best possible position to see everything you planned for yourself.
+Time is of the essence when backpacking and the idea is to put yourself in the best position to see everything you planned.

 As you probably will already know, staying safe in Latin America is a big deal and not to be underestimated.

-Safety concerns is one of the main reasons why people shun the idea of backpacking the continent and will choose continents such as Asia or Europe instead.
+Safety concerns are one of the main reasons why people shun the idea of backpacking the continent and will choose continents such as Asia or Europe instead.